The Walker's Point Military Memorial

 Watch scenes from the unveiling and creation of the Walker's Point Military Memorial.

-Hilary Clarke Cole's Notes
+Hilary Clark Cole's Notes

 On Sunday October 28, the Walker's Point Community dedicated a military memorial honouring those residents here who took part in the First and Second World Wars.